michalevids/playwright-utils/README.md

 # playwright-utils

-Some utils to login and post to social media using Playwright
+Some utils to login and post to social media using Playwright.